China to go after political backers of former mining magnate

 Reuters could not reach Hanlong for comment.
 It was also not possible to reach Liu, ranked as China's 230th richest person by the Shanghai-based Hurun 2012 Report, for comment.

-Hanlong has a majority stake in Australian-listed iron ore miner Moly Mines and remains the biggest shareholder of Sundance Resources, although its proposed A$1.4-billion ($1.27 billion) takeover of Africa-focused Sundance was called off last April after Hanlong missed funding deadlines.
+Hanlong has a majority stake in Australian-listed iron ore miner Moly Mines (MOL.AX) and remains the biggest shareholder of Sundance Resources, although its proposed A$1.4-billion takeover of Africa-focused Sundance was called off last April after Hanlong missed funding deadlines.